BZIvanov/Learning-SQL-and-Git/SQL/sql.md

     );
 ```

-6. Will show all the tables:
+6. Will show all the tables existing for the selected database:

 ```sql
 SHOW TABLES;